afgcor/afgcor/README.md

 ## Hello! ✨

 I'm Anna, an Architecture and Urban Planning postgraduate who's working towards a career in tech.

-• Second semester Software Analysis and Development student at University of Fortaleza (UNIFOR).
+<br>• Second semester Software Analysis and Development student at University of Fortaleza (UNIFOR).

 Welcome to my profile! :)